 Once again, move the magnet plate to its highest position and click the Zero button.
 Go to the system panel and change the feedback loop mode to Closed Loop.
 Doing this ensures that the stage will correct for any errors in its positioning [1].

+Magnet plate as talent manually moves it to its highest position.
+Editors, this is the exact same shot as 3.4.1, so maybe it could be recorded once an used twice?

 60811_screen_capture_3_UPDATED_031219 – Video editors, please show from 1:13-1:34.

 Click the Save button in the Save Parameters box to store these settings in the system [1].